-- It's a common but incorrect assumption that emotion and clear thinking are incompatible. - Spock was a great character but he's NOT who we should seek to embody. - "In order to think clearly, you need to be able to feel deeply" Nathaniel Branden.
+- It's a common but incorrect assumption that emotion and clear thinking are at war. - On the contrary: Spock is NOT who we should seek to embody. - "In order to think clearly, you need to be able to feel deeply" Nathaniel Branden.
 Because repression operates on both at the same time.
-Blocking awareness of thoughts is also to block their meaning to you and so it is to block awareness of what you feel.
+Blocking awareness of thoughts is also to block their meaning to you and so is to block awareness of what you feel.